 1953 Bowman Mickey Mantle #59

-While nostalgia is a reactionary impulse, it permeates every aspect of the national past time, with the 1950s and 1960s being the era that is most harkened back to.
+While nostalgia is a reactionary impulse, it permeates every aspect of the national past, with the 1950s and 1960s being the era most harkened back to.
 Suppose you want to see that in a Mickey Mantle card.
 This is the one for you.
 Everything about the image and angle of The Mick says “All-American Golden Boy.”

 1965 Topps Mickey Mantle #350

 We had to include a twilight of his career Mantle card in this list for two reasons.
-First, his cards of the mid to late ’60s reflect upon all that he accomplished (16 All-Star appearances, 7 World Series titles, 12 World Series appearances, three MVPs) and celebrates it.
+First, his cards of the mid to late ’60s reflect upon all he accomplished (16 All-Star appearances, 7 World Series titles, 12 World Series appearances, three MVPs) and celebrate it.

 1960 Mickey Mantle Topps #523 All-Star